ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 ```

 If you want more controll over how the message is displayed, like for example you might want to color certain parts of the message,
-Then you can use `GetParsedData` method.
+Then you can use the `GetParsedData` method.
 This method returns each part of the message in order with the `Text` to be displayed and also the `Color` it would normally be diplayed in.
 If `IsBackgroundColor` is true, then the color should be applied to the message background instead.
 The parsed message can also contain additional information that can be retreived by type checking.